NBISweden/workshop-bioinformatics-for-PIs/session-bioinformatics/bioinformatics.md

 ---

-# Some Words of Comfort:
+# Some Words of Comfort: You know the Data!

 \Large